Design thinking and prototyping for younger users

-In today’s design-centric culture, it seems that web design is transcending the quadrants with the growing range of users.
-We’re seeing a higher adoption of technology and interactive devices among kids than ever before and a boom in apps and brands targeting younger users as a result.
-App design as we know it has changed and it should be in the interactive designer’s best interest to design for different age groups.
-But what’s the best way to go about designing for younger generations?
-In this post, we’ll discuss some points about prototyping and testing our designs to enable us to build better apps for younger users.
+In today’s design-centered society, web design is transcending the quadrants with the growing range of users.
+We’re seeing a higher adoption of technology and interactive devices among the youngest generations than ever before and a boom in apps and brands targeting younger users as a result.

 “Age is an influential factor on the web in terms of not only psychology, but also accessibility, usability, and user interface design.”
 UX Web Designer Alexander Dawson, Six Revisions

-Think app design for kids is easy?
+Think web design for kids is easy?
 Think again!
-We’ve previously written about the importance of empathy in user-centric design, but when it comes to designing for youngsters, how can adults be expected to design from a child’s perspective?
-User research, testing and observation are the essence of acquiring thorough knowledge of your audience, and is of the utmost importance when designing for kids.
+We’ve previously written about the importance of empathy in user-centric design, but when it comes to designing for youngsters, it can be tricky for designers to see things from a child’s perspective.
+User research, testing and user observation are the essence of acquiring thorough knowledge of your audience, and is particularly important when designing for kids.

 “More people need to understand that excellent technologies for children are not just born, but hard work, real time, and careful planning need to happen.”
 Dr. Allison Druin on Debra Gelman’s Design for Kids

 Mutual Mobile Senior UX Researcher Becky White offers some fantastic advice on user research for kids.
-She emphasizes the importance of determining the target age range for your app, explaining that there are huge development differences just between four, six and eight-year-olds.
+She emphasizes the importance of determining the target age range for your design, explaining that there are huge development differences between four, six and eight-year-olds.

-As you start to design and develop your app, iterative testing should be a constant feature in your development cycle.
-Testing early on in the prototyping phase of the design process will allow you to avoid errors further down the line, as well as enable you to bring the user to the forefront of the process; exactly where they should be!
+As you start to design and develop your app, iterative testing should be a constant.
+Testing early on in the prototyping phase of the design process will allow you to avoid errors further down the line, as well as enable you to bring the target user to the forefront of the process; exactly where they should be!
 Without this step, you’ll be missing vital information related to one of the toughest user groups to design for!

-Download Justinmind now and improve your design process!
+Download Justinmind now and improve your web design for kids

 Yahoo UX Researcher Catalina Naranjo-Bock outlines some general guidelines to consider when testing out your apps with kids:

-- Define clear objectives: remember that whilst some young users are going to prefer getting stuck directly into the app, others will require instruction of some kind.
-In engaging in participatory design, you’ll be able to guide your users – but remember that it should really be your app that’s offering this kind of assistance!
+- Define clear objectives: remember that whilst some young users are going to prefer getting stuck directly into the app, others will require some kind of instruction.
+When engaging in participatory design, you’ll be able to guide your users.
+But remember that it’s the site that needs to offer assistance, rather than prompts from your research team.

 - Promote a casual and fun atmosphere: make sure that children feel part of the process to help ensure that they are enjoying the experience.

-- Engage kids in group activities as well as individual tests to see how multi-player-friendly your app really is.
+- Engage kids in group activities as well as individual tests to see how multi-player-friendly your site really is.

 - Invite the grownups to join in!
-Are they actively participating in the app play or are they supervising?
+Are they actively participating or are they supervising?

 “Adults want feedback when something goes wrong.
 Kids want feedback whenever anything happens.”
 Becky White, Mutual Mobile

-With a high-fidelity prototyping tool, you can add interactions and animation like swiping, tapping and zooming gestures as well as high-resolution visual design without adding any code.
-These are components that kids will expect to find in their digital apps.
 When it comes to very young users, it’s just as much about physical development as it is emotional that you’ll need to cater for.
 As Becky points out, very young children without fully developed motor skills, can’t use their hands the way adults can.
-As such, it’s important to test out app gestures from as early on as possible in the design process to ensure that your target age range can engage them effectively.
+As such, it’s important to test out events and mobile gestures from as early on as possible in the design process to ensure that your target age range can engage them effectively.

-When kids find a route in a game or navigation flow in an educational app that works for them, they are even more likely than adults to stick with it – this is a trait referred to as ‘learned path bias’.
-Consider designing your app with a narrow age range as each group is a world apart in terms of behavior and ability.
+If kids find a way to navigate a game, or educational app, they are even more likely than adults to stick with it.
+This is what we refer to ‘learned path bias’.
+In web design for kids, consider designing for a narrow age range, as each group is a world apart in terms of behavior and ability.
 This should make it easier to maintain a consistent user experience throughout the app, and allow users to develop a learned path bias.